 After the request is approved for the VM (which can take up to around one minute), click on the Bastion tab.

 On the Bastion page, enter the required authentication credentials and then click “Connect.”

 If you used the correct credentials to log on, the RDP connection to this VM via Bastion will now open in a new browser tab.

 To monitor and manage your JIT-enabled Bastion session, you can go to your Azure Bastion resource and choose Sessions from the Azure Bastion page.

 Next to that, you can also validate the added JIT NSG Inbound Security Rules by opening the NSG associated with the subnet where the VM belongs to.

 Thereupon, you can audit the JIT access activity in Microsoft Defender for Cloud.
 Therefore, you go to the Just-in-time VM access page and click the Configured tab.
 You can already see all active connections and who initiated them on this page.

 To view the Activity log, go to the VM that you want to audit and open the ellipsis menu (…).
 Then click on Activity Log.
 Now you should see the Activity log, which provides you with a filtered view of all operations performed on that particular VM.

 When using Azure Bastion to connect to Azure VMs in your environment, you can combine this with JIT VM access to better secure those connections.

-When using JIT, a user first needs to request access to the VM; when access is approved and everything in the background is configured, they proceed to Azure Bastion to make the connection by providing the required authentication credentials, which allow or disallow them to logon to the VM.
+When using JIT, a user is required to request access to the VM.
+Once access is approved and everything in the background is configured, they proceed to Azure Bastion to make the connection by providing the appropriate authentication credentials, which determine whether or not they are authorized to log in to the VM.